homestar92/ring-lardner-transcriptions/Back to Baltimore.md

 “No,” says Hub.
 “He got blood-poisonin’ in that foot and they had to cut his whole leg off, and the National Commission’s got a rule that you can’t play in neither big league unless you got two legs.”

+***

 After that, Baker and Hub hung round together all the time.
 He fell for everything Hub told him, no matter how raw.
 He was givin’ Hub a good time, and it’d ’ve been all right if we could of staved on the road all the while, but I knowed when we got home, the doll’d ast me why wasn’t I playin’ him and then the trouble’d start.
 Sure enough, when we come in off o’ the trip, she called me to the office and put it up to me.

-“Well,” I savs, “I don’t think he’s got enough experience yet.
+“Well,” I says, “I don’t think he’s got enough experience yet.
 You just let me handle him and keep him on the bench awhile, and maybe he'll develop into a pretty fair ball player.”

 I suppose I should ought not, to of gave her no encouragement about him, but I was figurin’ all the time that she'd be boughten out o’ the club pretty soon, and ‘then I could can him.
 At that, I didn’t have no objections to keepin’ him except that I knowed he was cheatin’ the club out of about two hundred bucks every first and fifteenth.
 If I had to let him go, the gang’d of missed him, especially Hub.